snarrenberg/westerparse/docs/website.rst

 https://ada.artsci.wustl.edu/westerparse/

-The web interface was written by Stephen Pentecost, Senior Digital Humanities Specialist at Washington University in St. Louis.
+The web interface was created by Stephen Pentecost, Senior Digital Humanities Specialist at Washington University in St. Louis.